 2022 FIFA World Cup: How to stream every soccer game

-The 2022 FIFA World Cup kicks off Sunday, Nov.
-20. The annual soccer tournament boasts the title of most-watched sporting event on the planet, and that legacy is anticipated to continue this year, with FIFA projecting that around 5 billion people will tune in to the action.
-Keep reading to find out how you can join that crowd.
+The 2022 FIFA World Cup has officially kicked off.
+The annual soccer tournament boasts the title of most-watched sporting event on the planet, and that legacy is anticipated to continue this year, with FIFA projecting that around 5 billion people will tune in to the action.
+Keep reading to find out how you can join that crowd and catch the best games, including today's USA vs. Wales World Cup match.

 Top products in this article: